oracle-quickstart/oci-sas-viya/README.md

 terraform plan #optional, to see what resources will be created terraform apply
 ```

-Once complete the kubernetes config will be written to ``
+Once complete the kubernetes config will be written to `viya-oke-kubeconfig.conf`

 ### Install Viya